-Needless to say, all our herbs, listed below, are grown in the UK without the faintest whiff of anything chemical.
+Needless to say, all our herbs, listed below, are grown without the faintest whiff of anything chemical.
 They are either certified organic or hand-grown by us on Anglesey.

 Worshipped over 2000 years ago by the ancient Egyptians who dedicated it to the sun, this familiar immune-boosting herb is profoundly calming and soothing.
 It is also prized for being antiseptic, anti-allergic and anti-inflammatory, and has mildly pain-relieving characteristics (and has long been the go-to remedy to pacify fractious babies).
 Found in Love.

 Used sparingly, this tiny, fiery fighter can bring pain-relief and pack a powerful antioxidant punch.
 Containing carotenoids and, like cayenne, the active alkaloid compound, capsaicin, the chilli pepper is also a vitamin- and mineral-rich microcosm of goodness, with added anti-bacterial and anti-diabetic powers.
 In Renew.

 With a higher antioxidant quota than the more widely-used garlic and oregano, cinnamon has long been prized for its anti-inflammatory properties.
 It is considered a powerful protector against heart disease and diabetes, by actively lowering blood sugar levels, and is also thought to have brain-protective properties.
 The subject of much anti-cancer research.
 In Thrive.

 Who would have thought it?
 Those sticky weeds children love to throw at each other to watch them cling, or cleave, are also a cure for weariness (according to 1st Century physician, Dioscorides), and a useful anti-inflammatory, lymph-cleansing antioxidant.
 According to Culpeper’s Complete Herbal, cleavers offer a good remedy in the spring, to fit the body ‘for that change of season that is coming.’
 Found in Flow.